 Beijing responds with a list of 128 US products, including pork and fruit, on which it says it will impose customs duties of 15-25 percent if negotiations with Washington fail.

 - April 3: new threats -

 Washington issues a list of $50 billion in Chinese imports set to be targeted by US tariffs -- including electronics, aircraft parts and medicine -- as a response to alleged theft of US intellectual property.

 Beijing responds with plans to hit imports of the same value, including soya, cars and aircraft.

 The two countries announce a draft deal under which Beijing agrees to reduce its trade surplus "significantly".

-In the following weeks, China makes several conciliatory gestures, reducing customs duties, lifting restrictions and offering to buy extra US goods.
+In the following weeks China makes several conciliatory gestures, reducing customs duties on imports of cars, clothing, household goods, cosmetics and fish, lifting restrictions and offering to buy nearly $70 billion of extra US goods.